plainionist/plainionist.github.io/_posts/2018-02-11-Implementing-Clean-Architecture-UseCases.md

 ### Action: Generate the report

-At first glance this may look like "UI work", but that's not all.
+At first glance this may look like "UI work" but that's not all.
 Here are further business rules to consider:

 - Validate missing information (missing confidence level, missing estimation)
 - Provide total capacity for reference